Information on the crime of loiter with intent to commit prostitution is found at California penal code section 653.22(a).

 Entrapment Defense: Entrapment occurs when the police encourage or promote a crime by way of their overbearing conduct.
 Most entrapment cases are associated with undercover sting operations by law enforcement.
 For example, undercover officers sometimes encourage men to stop and talk them about sex; thereafter, the undercover officer arrests a man for PC 647(b) prostitution or loitering with intent to commit prostitution (PC 653.22(a)), even though the man never would have otherwise stopped.

-Other defenses to PC 653.22(a) include: statute of limitations, police officer misconduct such as a violation of the defendant's rights against self-incrimination or coercing a confession, mistake of fact, jury nullification, negotiated plea bargain, and more.
+Other defenses to PC 653.22(a) charges include: Statute of limitations, police officer misconduct such as illegal search and seizure of evidence, coerced confessions, mistake of fact, jury nullification, and more.

-If you are charged with loiter with intent to commit prostitution, or PC 653.22(a), contact our prostitution defense attorneys today for a free consultation.
-We have successfully handled hundreds of prostitution cases and our attorneys are available now to answer all of your questions and defense options.
+If you are charged with loiter with intent to commit prostitution, or PC 653.22(a), contact our prostitution defense lawyers today for a free consultation.
+Our attorneys have successfully defended many prostitution cases and there is no fee for a consultation.
+Call today!